dpriskorn/ItemSubjector/README.md

 [Wikidata:Edit groups](https://www.wikidata.org/wiki/Wikidata:Edit_groups)
 so that batches can easily be undone later if needed.
 Click "details" in the summary of edits to see more.

-# Thanks
-During the development of this tool the author got a help multiple times from **Jan Ainali** and **Jon Søby** with figuring out how to query the API using the CirrusSearch extensions and to remove more specific main subjects from the query results.

-A special thanks also to **Magnus Sälgö** for his valuable input and ideas, e.g. to search for aliases also and to *Jean* and the incredibly helpful people in the Wikimedia Cloud Services Support chat that helped with making batch jobs run successfully.

 # Installation
 Clone the repo